 Our nominating and corporate governance committee is comprised of Frank T. Medici, Manu Rana and Ian Sacks, each of whom is a non-employee member of our board of directors.
+Following the Annual Meeting, Mr. Rana will no longer serve on our board of directors.
+As a result, our nominating and corporate governance committee is expected to be comprised of Messrs.
+Sacks and Medici following the Annual Meeting.
 Mr. Sacks is the chair of our nominating and corporate governance committee.
-Our board of directors has determined that each member of our nominating and corporate governance committee meets the requirements for independence under the listing requirements of NASDAQ.
-Our nominating and corporate governance committee is responsible for, among other things:
+Our board of directors has determined that each member of our nominating and corporate governance committee is responsible for, among other things:

-- evaluating and making recommendations regarding the qualifications, composition, organization, and governance of our board of directors; - identifying and screening individuals qualified to become members of our board of directors and making recommendations regarding the selection and approval of nominees for director; and - reviewing and making recommendations regarding our corporate governance guidelines and overseeing our corporate governance practices, including reviewing and making recommendations regarding other documents and policies in our corporate governance framework.
+evaluating and making recommendations regarding the qualifications, composition, organization, and governance of our board of directors;

+- identifying and screening individuals qualified to become members of our board of directors and making recommendations regarding the selection and approval of nominees for director; - overseeing the annual evaluation of and reporting to the board of directors on the performance and effectiveness of the board of directors and its committees; and - reviewing and making recommendations regarding our corporate governance guidelines and overseeing our corporate governance practices, including reviewing and making recommendations regarding other documents and policies in our corporate governance framework.

 Our nominating and corporate governance committee operates under a written charter that satisfies NASDAQ listing standards.
 A copy of the charter of our nominating and corporate governance committee is available on our website at www.healthequity.com in the Corporate Governance section of our Investor Relations webpage.
-During the fiscal year ended January 31, 2016, our nominating and corporate governance committee held four meetings.
+During the fiscal year ended January 31, 2017, our nominating and corporate governance committee held four meetings.